 |(Now on sale at Ties 'R' Us!)|

 I've mentioned before that I possess in the neighborhood of two hundred ties.
 People, usually students, just keep giving them to me.
-When kids ask me what kind of tie I want from them for Christmas, I always try to dissuade them by asking if they would give money to Donald Trump who obviously needs no more money.
+When kids ask me what kind of tie I want from them for Christmas, I always try to dissuade them by asking if they would give money to a billionaire who obviously needs no more money.
 Still, I know it's a compliment and I do love them, both the kids and the ties.
 Above you see my collection, posed as I did some spring break cleaning.
 They don't all match my clothes but most of them have a story.

 Each day, I pass our smallest students, the pre-k and kindergarten youngsters.
 They are invariably lined up next to the elementary entrance, waiting their turn for the water fountain or the potty.
 Several times per week when I venture past this assembling of future teenagers, I receive this identical inquiry: "Does that tie play music?"
 You see, back in December, I wore my collection of Christmas ties, two of which play a combination of We Wish You A Merry Christmas and Jingle Bells when you squeeze them at the bottom.
 I demonstrated the musical ties in these childrens' presence and it has remained entrenched in their fascination.
 I've worn a tie to school every day since August but this is their focus.
 They don't forget easily, do they?
 As parents know, that's such a mixed blessing.
 What we say and what we do does not escape their attention.
 The Savior defined the kingdom in terms of belonging to little children.
 What is it that song says?